tlevine/www.thomaslevine.com/content/!/socrata-analytics-api/index.md

 * [data.seattle.gov](https://data.seattle.gov/analytics)
 * [data.montgomerycountymd.gov](https://data.montgomerycountymd.gov/analytics)

-When a data publisher opens its site analytics page, it also opens a web API endpoint for the site analytics.
+The analytics page gets its data from a web API endpoint for the site analytics.
 Here's how that endpoint works.

+## Overview
-The base endpoint is at `/api/site_metrics.json`.
+The endpoint is at `/api/site_metrics.json`.

     GET /api/site_metrics.json

 You access this endpoint by making a typical GET request; you don't need any special cookie, header, or API key.
-Two query arguments are required
+Two query arguments are required.

 * `start`
 * `end`